Iaguilaror/oriGen-wgs001-scripts/README.md

 Victor Trevino Alvarado <vtrevino@tec.mx>
 Eugenio Guzman Cerezo <eugenio.guzman@tec.mx>

+This code was developed as part of Israel Aguilar-Ordoñez’s postdoctoral research at Tecnológico de Monterrey during the 2024–2025.

 ### Cite us

 If you find the code in this repository useful, please include the following citation in your work: